 Standardized tests do change from time to time, and applicants should know they can submit scores from the new test or the older version.
 No matter which versions you submit, Oregon will use the scores in a way that ensures equity across the various options.
 We will do our best to ensure that no test type is advantaged over the other, even if the numeric scores are slightly different.

 Which test do you prefer?

 We don’t have a preference—US applicants can submit the ACT, the SAT (new or old), or both, and we’ll look at where you did your best.
 International applicants are not required to submit either of these American tests, but you can choose to provide SAT or ACT scores instead of TOEFL or IELTS for proving English proficiency.

 What about superscoring?

 Superscoring refers to combining a student's best section scores from one test date with another.
-UO uses superscoring for the SAT in both admissions and scholarships, and will only do it across multiple sittings of the same test.
+The UO uses superscoring for both the SAT and ACT in consideration for admissions and scholarships.
+With the SAT, we are only able to superscore for the same exam type.
 For example, if you provide two different scores from the new SAT, we’ll use superscoring, but will not superscore between a sitting of the new SAT and the old one (meaning earlier than March 2016).
-We do not superscore ACT results at this time.

 Example: The Duck takes the January 2018 SAT and gets a 640 Math/540 Reading-Writing, for a total of 1180.
 Then, he retakes the SAT in May 2018.
 This time, he gets a 630 Math/600 Reading-Writing, for a total of 1230.
 While the Duck’s best total is 1230, we superscore the 640 and 600 to use that total of 1240 in our admission and scholarship decisions.